Enrico-collab/biobageco/README.md

 # Biobag Eco Project

-This project consists of the creation of an institutional landing page for the sustainable hospital product **Biobag Eco**, available at [https://biotechospitalar.com.br/biobag-eco/](https://biotechospitalar.com.br/biobag-eco/).
+This project consists of the creation of an institutional landing page for the sustainable hospital product **Biobag Eco**.
 The goal was to develop a clear, functional, and visually appealing page that communicates the product’s key features, facilitates access to information, and directs users to the company’s official quotation request channel.<br>

 ## Technologies Used